 Years later, it’s historian Caroline’s turn to find out what really happened to the mysterious apothecary from two hundred years ago.

 A spellbinding tale of murder, poison and revenge.
-One of the most Anticipated book club books of 2021
+The Lost Apothecary is a must-read historical fiction book club book.

 “In The Lost Apothecary, Sarah Penner convincingly weaves three heroines and two timelines into one tale of poison, revenge, and the silent network of women helping other women in a world stacked against them….
 A bold, edgy, accomplished debut!” —Kate Quinn, New York Times bestselling author of The Alice Network and The Huntress